History of Pictet

 The Pictet lion

-First appearing in the early 17th century on the coat of arms of the Pictet family, the lion was adopted to become the symbol of the Pictet Group in 1955.
+The Pictet Group’s logo famously includes a ‘lion issant’, known affectionately as Leo.
+The lion first appeared in the early 17th century on the coat of arms of the Pictet family, rearing above the ramparts of the old city walls of Geneva – a symbol of strength, courage and defiance.
+The lion was adopted to become the symbol of the Pictet Group in 1955.
 It has since had four incarnations.

 Stories from the past

 In 1841, when Edouard Pictet-Prevost (1813-1878) became a partner in the bank of De Candolle, Turrettini & Cie, which had been established in 1805, the name of Pictet was added to the company name of the business and has remained part of it to this day.

 He negotiated the expansion of the Geneva territory at the Congresses of Paris, Vienna and Turin with a view to admitting Geneva to the Swiss Confederation.
 A statesman, a gentleman farmer and an officer, Charles Pictet de Rochemont was a liberal, independently-minded, upright and dynamic man.

 How much was Pictet’s initial capital of 125,000 Geneva pounds (livres argent de Genève) worth in today’s money?
 And was it something to do with the British pound sterling?

 Pictet expresses its social responsibilities through a tradition of philanthropy that is rooted in the spirit of the Reformation.
 Over the years, Pictet’s partners have made contributions in the fields of medical research, culture, and social and humanitarian causes.
 Through our initiatives and supported projects, we aim to stimulate action on matters of sustainability, not only as they affect our clients and ourselves, but also the future generations who will inhabit this planet.

 The Pictet Group Foundation